 Invoices submitted via LanternPay are unaffected, and the LanternPay rebate is being extended until 30 June so eligible providers can continue to get next business day payments fee-free while we catch up on the backlog.

 The TAC has unveiled key changes to reduce the paperwork required of service providers when they treat TAC clients.
 The changes are in support of the TAC 2020 Strategy, which aims to reduce road trauma and help clients get their lives back on track.

-Starting in mid-March, the TAC will offer a wide range of pre-approved treatments and services, which you can deliver, and refer patients to, without sending an approval request or calling the TAC first.
+The TAC now offers a wide range of pre-approved treatments and services, which you can deliver, and refer patients to, without sending an approval request or calling the TAC first.
 You can be assured of payment in line with the TAC fee schedule for any treatment or service on the pre-approved list, with no need to contact the TAC beforehand.
-Find out more about the upcoming changes.
+Find out more about the changes.